RMachnik/renting/readme.md

 Each module should contain `moduleName.properties` to fulfill basics.

 All configuration properties can be override in `application.properties`.
-This file is inside boot jar.
+This file is inside or outside boot jar.

 ### Modules ###